Plumsail/forms-docs/source/designer/form-sets.rst

 .. image:: ../images/designer/form-sets/1-UI.png
    :alt: Form Sets UI

-You can select currently active Form Set in an upper right corner, in the drop down.
+You can select currently active Form Set in an upper right corner, in the drop-down.

-Default Form Set is what all users see if they are not redirected to another Form Set staight way.
+Default Form Set is what all users see if they are not redirected to another Form Set straight way.

 You can add new Form Set by clicking **+** sign next to the currently selected Form Set.
 Clicking Pen Icon allows you to edit properties of the currently selected Form Set.
 Trash bin icon allows you to delete the Form Set.